-14) 2006: Heat over Mavericks
+14) 2006: Miami Heat over Dallas Mavericks

-13) 1995: Rockets over Magic
+13) 1995: Houston Rockets over Orlando Magic

-12) 2012: Heat over Thunder
+12) 2012: Miami Heat over Oklahoma City Thunder

 This might seem strange in retrospect but according to Vegas odds, this was an upset.
 Even with LeBron James playing lights out and Dwyane Wade and Chris Bosh still in their primes, the Heat had a choker label heading into this series.
 The Thunder had crushed their opposition in the West, sweeping the defending champion Mavericks, putting the aging Lakers out of their misery, then pushing past a solid Spurs team.
 Kevin Durant, Russell Westbrook, and James Harden were proving to be a “Big Three” just as formidable as Miami’s, especially after a double-digit game one win at home.
 But they ran into a buzzsaw from there, with James playing arguably the best ball of his career, and role players Shane Battier, Mario Chalmers, and Mike Miller taking turns sticking unlikely daggers into Oklahoma City’s heart.
 The Heat finished off the series in five games thanks to three consecutive home wins, signaling the start of a brief dynasty.
 It led to an unlikely end of the line for this Thunder team, with Harden getting traded to the Rockets later that summer.